- position Tight Ends Coach

 Jody Wright begins his second season on Shane Beamer’s coaching staff at South Carolina.
 He joined the Gamecocks’ football staff on Feb.
 18, 2022.
 He coaches the Gamecocks’ tight ends.

-Wright came to Carolina after spending the past two seasons in the NFL with the New York Football Giants.
-He joined the Giants’ staff as a defensive assistant coach working with the linebackers in 2020, and this past season worked as an offensive assistant working with the running backs under head coach Joe Judge.
-Prior to his stint with the Giants, Wright spent one year (2019) with the Cleveland Browns as an offensive assistant working with the running backs under Head Coach Freddie Kitchens.
+Wright came to Carolina after spending the prior two seasons in the NFL with the New York Giants.
+He joined the Giants’ staff as a defensive assistant coach working with the linebackers in 2020, and in 2021 worked as an offensive assistant with the running backs under head coach Joe Judge.
+Prior to his stint with the Giants, Wright spent one year (2019) with the Cleveland Browns as an offensive assistant working with the running backs.

 Wright last worked at the collegiate level in 2018 at UAB, serving as the Blazers’ assistant head coach/running game coordinator/offensive line coach.
 UAB posted a school record 11 wins that season under head coach Bill Clark.
 It was Wright’s second stint at UAB, as he also worked as the Blazers’ assistant head coach/running backs coach in 2014.
 The Blazers rushed for 2,637 yards and 17 touchdowns, an average of 219.8 yards rushing per game, as UAB (6-6) become bowl eligible for the first time since 2004.